Let’s talk about the overwhelming, exhausting amount of digital clutter you have in your life.

 And now? (sound of record scratching!)

 It’s exhausting.
-I’m betting you dread seeing tons of new messages every hour and really hate seeing that so many of them are advertisements and newsletters you no longer want or read.
+Most of us dread seeing tons of new messages every hour and discovering that so many of them are advertisements and newsletters only adds to the frustration of an inbox.

 Emails come in at all hours and we check them.